 Building on a vibrant, entrepreneurial culture to create economic opportunities for young people in Nigeria.

-The Goal: Eight to 10 million young people in Nigeria will have access to dignified work.
+Our Goal: Eight to 10 million young people in Nigeria will have access to dignified work.

 Context: Nigeria is a young, diverse, and dynamic country that abounds with potential.
 Roughly half of 190 million people living in Nigeria are between the ages of 15 and 24, and seventy percent of the population is under 30 years old.
 However youth unemployment poses a significant threat to Nigeria’s economic prospects.
 While the national unemployment rate is 18 percent, the youth unemployment rate is nearly double that, at more than 33 percent.
 Three out of 10 Africans who enter the labour market annually are Nigerians.